Melrose given September 6 deadline for Charter bid

 It also increases the likelihood that Melrose shareholders may not now be amenable to a bid, analysts say.

-"This is a stalemate situation with the bear market coming to Charter's defense," said Panmure Gordon analyst Oliver Wynne-James.
+"This is a stalemate situation with the bear market coming to Charter's defence," said Panmure Gordon analyst Oliver Wynne-James.

 "(The panel ruling) has been overdue but it narrows Melrose's options.
 It gets a bit messy."

-Some analysts have said that, should a takeover panel order emerge, it could antagonize Charter's shareholders further.
+Some analysts have said that, should a takeover panel order emerge, it could antagonise Charter's shareholders further.

 The 'put up or shut up' deadline procedure is intended to protect target companies from months of expensive distraction.
 If no bid emerges before the deadline, the bidder must wait at least six months before attempting a fresh approach.